 Duolingo publishes data every year on their courses, which ones are growing in popularity, by country, etc. Let’s go over what that data tells us about the most popular Duolingo Languages!

-What is the Most Popular Duolingo Language Course?
+What is the Most Popular Duolingo Language Course in 2023?

 According to Duolingo, the most popular and most studied languages on the app around the world are:

 As of 2023, there were 2 major changes in this list, Russian dropped out of the top 10, Portuguese went from #10 to #8, and Hindi is back on the list.